calltelemetry/calltelemetry/docs/features/organizations.md

 # Organizations / Teams

-!!! note "Each user on creation is assigned their own unique Organizaton."
+!!! note "Each user on creation is assigned their own unique Organization as their email address."

 # Add Users